 Sound the bugles and hang out the bunting – it’s Hammock Day!
 Yup, that’s a thing, and we recommend that you make the most of this very special day of the year by, well, reclining in a hammock.
 Here at Hostelworld, we love hammocks so darn much that we have put together 10 unbelievable facts about hammocks that we’re pretty sure you won’t have ever heard before.
 Stop.
 Hammock Time.

-1. They were invented by the Mayans
+1. Who invented the hammock

 2. Hammocks give you a deeper sleep

 Have you have wondered why you feel instantly relaxed when you lie in a hammock?
 It turns out that it’s not just the ocean vista in front of you that makes you feel serene – it’s the actual physics of lying in a hammock that makes you sleepy.
 The rocking motion of a hammock makes you feel like a baby being nursed by its mother, encouraging a deep and satisfying sleep.

 3. There’s a humungous one in North Carolina

 Americans know how to supersize everything, including their hammocks.
 In North Carolina, you can find the largest hammock in the world, which spans 42 feet and has been woven from over 10,000 feet of rope.
 The hammock can hold 8000lbs, so you can invite all your friends and family to share in the hammock fun with you!

 The man who discovered the Americas, Christopher Columbus, had his eye on the prize when he made it to American shores, and wasted absolutely no time in transporting hammocks back to the European continent in the 15th century.

 You can only perform well at work if you are well rested, right?
 And what could make you better rested than a dreamy nap in a hammock?
 The folks over at HubSpot have the same idea, and have suspended a hammock above a plush carpet where their employees are welcome to catch up on some afternoon rest.